usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 > Actionable quality output.
 Provides additonal actionable quality information pertainting to each processed fingerprint image.

 | **-v**
 > Verbose output.
-Provides additional feature quality information pertaining to each measurement of NFIQ2.
+Provides additional feature quality information pertaining to each measurement.

 | **-q**
 > Speed.
-Provides additional speed information pertaining to the amount of time each measurement of NFIQ2 took to compute.
+Provides additional speed information pertaining to the amount of time each measurement took to compute.

 | **-d**
 > Debug.
 Provides additional information pertaining to program execution and details each step of computation.

 | **-F**
 > Force.
-Does not ask for user input when when an image does not meet NFIQ2 image requirements.
+Does not ask for user input when when an image does not meet image requirements.
-> See NOTES 1
+> See NOTES 2

 | **-r**
 > Recursion.
 Allows for directories to be recursively scanned for images/records.
 The recursion performed is depth-first and stops once all branches have been scanned.

 | **-m** _model_
 > Path to an model information file.
-Allows for alternative random forest parameters to be used in conjunction with NFIQ2's algorithm.
+Allows for alternative random forest parameters to be used in conjunction with **nfiq2**.
 A default file is provided.
 > This file contains "Key = Value" pairs of information, with Keys:

 > * **Name**: Name given to this set of random forest parameters.